|

 A first step in the wonders of playing the harp.
 A hands-on workshop with the heavenly Jen Midkiff that lets your fingers dance with the joys of the strings.

-Dot Beginning Vocal Workshop To Programming Grid
+Beginning Vocal Workshop

 register (free!)